2013/2014 Events Calendar

 National Basque Festival: When Nevada celebrated its statehood centennial in 1964, the Elko Basque Club decided to commemorate the state’s rich Basque history with a grand-scale festival.
 They invited all of the existing Basque clubs to participate and to send musicians, dancers, and athletes to Elko for the event.
 Because of the success of the activities, and the geographical centrality of Elko to other Basque communities, Elko became the site of the annual National Basque Festival.
 Festivities include traditional dancing, music, sporting events, food and a parade.
 For more information, visit www.exploreelko.com, www.elkobasque.com or call 775-738-6854.

 Lake Tahoe Shakespeare Festival: Experience one of Lake Tahoe’s most popular events and get a front row seat to the lake’s greatest cultural production at Sand Harbor in Lake Tahoe State Park.
-This season the festival performance is about "A Midsummer Night's Dream."
+This season the festival performance is about "All the world's a stage," in Shakespeare's As You Like It, a comedy that is sure to enchant the entire family.
 Tickets start at $15 for open seating and are available online, along with additional information, at www.laketahoeshakespeare.com or by calling 800-74-SHOWS (800-747-4697).

 July 15 - 20, 2014